and strings. A good, steady tone is musically useful. However,

 Second, notice the differences in the shape of the spectra.
-At the bottom of the tremolo pitch cycle (blue spectrum),the second, third, fifth and thirteenth harmonics are at least several decibels stronger than those of the note at the top of the tremolo pitch cycle (red spectrum).
-(Six decibels is twice as much power: see What is a decibel?.)
+At the bottom of the tremolo pitch cycle (blue spectrum), the second, third, fifth and thirteenth harmonics are at least several decibels stronger than those of the note at the top of the tremolo pitch cycle (red spectrum).
+(Six decibels is four times as much power: see What is a decibel?.)

 The effect of reverberation